 Housing costs in Kiowa are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Colorado.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Kiowa is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Kiowa is a town of sales and office workers, construction workers and builders, and service providers.
-There are especially a lot of people living in Kiowa who work in office and administrative support (16.10%), sales jobs (10.65%), and food service (9.61%).
+Kiowa is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Kiowa is a town of sales and office workers, construction workers and builders, and professionals.
+There are especially a lot of people living in Kiowa who work in office and administrative support (15.90%), sales jobs (12.53%), and teaching (7.71%).

-Kiowa is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Kiowa does not have a public transit system used by locals to get to and from work.

-The per capita income in Kiowa in 2010 was $25,646, which is middle income relative to Colorado, and upper middle income relative to the rest of the US.
-This equates to an annual income of $102,584 for a family of four.
+The per capita income in Kiowa in 2010 was $29,698, which is upper middle income relative to Colorado and the nation.
+This equates to an annual income of $118,792 for a family of four.
 However, Kiowa contains both very wealthy and poor people as well.

 The people who call Kiowa home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Kiowa residents report their race to be White, followed by Asian.
-Important ancestries of people in Kiowa include Irish, English, French , and Norwegian.
+Important ancestries of people in Kiowa include Irish, English, Italian, and Polish.

 The most common language spoken in Kiowa is English.
 Other important languages spoken here include Spanish and Chinese.